aws-neuron/aws-neuron-sdk/release-notes/conda/conda-torch-neuron.md

 ## Known Issues

 - When TorchVision is updated to version >= 0.5, running Neuron compilation would crash with "Segmentation fault (core dumped)" error.
 This issue is resolved with version <> of Conda PyTorch Neuron package.
-- When running PyTorch script in latest Torch-Neuron conda environment, you may see error "AttributeError: module 'numpy' has no attribute 'integer'".
+- When running PyTorch script in latest Torch-Neuron conda environment, you may see errors "AttributeError: module 'numpy' has no attribute 'integer'" and "ModuleNotFoundError: No module named 'numpy.core._multiarray_umath'".
 This is due to older version of numpy.
 Please update numpy to version 1.18 using the command "conda update numpy=1.18".

 # []